wavetomo/FWI-EDU/FWILab2d/FWILab2dCLangV1.2.6/README.md

 # Or use ICC
 # ln -sf Makefile.icc Makefile

+# Or use oneAPI
+# ln -sf Makefile.icx Makefile
 ```

 After the symbolic link is set, you can use the following commands: